On the Search Menu, click Full Text Search (shortcut Ctrl+F), or click the button on the toolbar.

 (A OR B) AND (C OR D) will search for documents containing either A or B and either C or D.

-You may include the wild cards * and ? in any word. * matches zero or more alpha-numeric or underscore characters. ? matches a single alpha-numeric or underscore character.
+You may include the wild cards * and ? in any word, in both Match exact phrase and Match each search term modes. * matches zero or more alpha-numeric or underscore characters. ? matches a single alpha-numeric or underscore character.
 There is no restriction on the placement of wildcard characters in a word: they may appear initially, medially and/or finally unless there are quotations.
 Here are some examples of wildcard usage:

 DBDOC ©1996 - 2018 G. Michaels Consulting Ltd., all rights reserved.
 Website largely available under the terms of the AGPLv3.
 Unless noted otherwise the following are products, trademarks, service marks and/or registered trademarks of their owners and/or holders in the U.S. and/or other countries.
 MediaView, Microsoft, Visual Studio and Windows are owned and/or held by Microsoft Corporation.
 AutoCAD is a registered trademark of AutoDesk, Inc. MicroStation is a product of Bentley Systems, Inc. 800xA, ABB, INFI 90, and Symphony are owned and/or held by ABB Group.
 RoviSys Turbo Lite Server is owned and/or held by The RoviSys Company.